-- A preliminary hearing must be held within a reasonable time before a Parole Board hearing officer not directly involved with the case.
+- A preliminary hearing must take place within a reasonable time.
+It happens before a parole board hearing officer who is not directly involved with the case.

-- The parolee is given written notice of the preliminary hearing and receives reasonable time to prepare a defense.
+- The parolee receives written notice of the preliminary hearing and a reasonable time to prepare a defense.

-- Witnesses and documentary evidence may be presented, and witnesses cross-examined.
-The parolee can make statements and answer questions but is not required to do so.
+- Each side may present witness and documentary evidence.
+The parolee can make statements and answer questions, but is not required.

-- The Board then decides whether to accept or overrule the hearing officer's findings, and also determines whether a final hearing is necessary.
+- The board then decides whether to accept or overrule the hearing officer's findings.
+It also determines whether a final hearing is necessary.

 Penalties for a Parole Violation

-When a person is found to have committed a parole violation, the court, parole board, or other hearing authority has the option of imposing various penalties.
-The choice of consequence will depend on the seriousness of the violations and the offender's criminal history and any history of prior violations.
+When parole authorities find a parolee committed a parole violation, they have the option of imposing various penalties.
+The choice of consequence will depend on the seriousness of the breach and the parolee's criminal history.
+This can include any history of prior violations.
 Penalties could include:

-- Partial Revocation: Parole may be partially revoked, imposing a period of confinement of a specific duration, after which, parole can resume.
+- Partial revocation: The court can partially revoke parole, imposing a period of jail time of a specific duration, after which parole can resume.

-- Full Revocation: The parolee could be returned to prison for the entire remainder of the original sentence.
+- Full revocation: The parolee returns to prison for the rest of the original sentence.

-- Increased Term of Supervision: The parolee could be released but required to spend additional time on parole.
+- Increased term of supervision: The parole board releases the parolee but extends their time on parole.
 Typically, this cannot extend the parolee's total sentence beyond the original sentence of the court.

-- Tolling: The time spent resolving a violation is often not counted as time spent on parole for the purposes of determining the date when supervision ends, so the length of a sentence could be effectively extended by parole violations.
+- Tolling: The time spent resolving a violation does not count as time spent on parole to determine when supervision ends.
+So, the length of parole supervision gets extended by the parole violation.

-- Change in Conditions: The paroles might be allowed to continue on parole but with additional or more strict conditions of parole imposed after the hearing.
+- Change in conditions: The parole board allows continued parole but adds new conditions of parole that take effect after the hearing.

-- Fines: In some circumstances, a fine or order to pay administrative costs can be imposed for a parole violation.
+- Fines: In some circumstances, the parole board may impose a fine or order to pay administrative costs for a parole violation.

-- Criminal Charges: Obviously, if a parolee commits a new crime while on parole, they will likely face both the consequences for a violation of parole and the possible sentence for the additional crimes.
+- Criminal charges: If a parolee commits a new crime while on parole, they will likely face the consequences for violating parole.
+They can also face a sentence for the new offense.